Beautiful view on Lares Trek - Lares Trek

 • Pre-departure briefing

 Once you book the tour with us, you will get a notification about the pre-departure briefing, where you will meet with your trekking guide and the tour group in our office the night before your Machu Picchu hike.
-During this briefing, you will receive important details about the Lares trek.
+During this briefing, you will receive important details about what to pack for Lares trek.
 After this time, you will receive your duffle bag for your extra luggage, which will stay with our porter while you are hiking.

 • Professional Trekking Guide